|

 here I am far from the penalties of city life,

-screeching streets, glut of busy shops,
+the steamy streets, glut of busy shops,

-murder stories, shabby hotels, rattling derricks,
+fake stories, shabby hotels,

-the river's summons with substance,
+the river summons with its beloved

-beloved fresh air and unaccountable sweetness.
+fresh air and an unaccountable

 I lie on the grass.

-a crow and I stare.
+a crow stares.

-he grabs his grub and flies off.
+he grabs his grub. flies off.

 she's my companion.

-and fall into the faint glows.
+fall into the faint glows.

-I go as deep as I want.
+go as deep as I want.

-I plunge into my own silver beauty.
+I plunge upon my own small world

 soon a sky full of exotic stars will appear.